Worked-example effect: Developing effective worked examples

 Not all worked examples are print-based as those in the Tarmizi and Sweller study.
-Lewis (2005) for instance, proposed animated demonstrations are a form of worked example.
-Animated demonstrations are useful because this multimedia presentation combines the worked example, and modality effects within a single instructional strategy.
+Lewis, for instance, proposed animated demonstrations are a form of worked example.
+Animated demonstrations are useful because this multimedia presentation combines the worked example and modality effects within a single instructional strategy.

 Audience

 Novice learners

 As it turns out, worked examples are not appropriate for all learners.
 Learners with prior knowledge of the subject find this form of instruction redundant, and may suffer the consequences of this redundancy.
-This has been described as the expertise reversal effect (Kalyuga, Ayres, Chandler, & Sweller, 2003).
-It is suggested that worked examples be faded over time to be replaced with problems for practice (Renkl, Atkinson & Maier, 2000).
+This has been described as the expertise reversal effect.
+It is suggested that worked examples be faded over time to be replaced with problems for practice.
 Thus it is important to consider the learner as well as the media while developing worked examples, else learners may not perform as expected.

-Since worked-out examples include the steps toward reaching the solution, they can only be used in skill domains where algorithms can be applied (mathematics, physics, programming, etc.)(Renkl, 2005).
+Since worked-out examples include the steps toward reaching the solution, they can only be used in skill domains where algorithms can be applied (mathematics, physics, programming, etc.).
 For creative pursuits such as interpreting poems, or learning contexts where there is an infinite number of potential confounding factors such as conflict resolution, effective leadership, or multicultural communication, solution steps are more difficult to describe and worked-out examples may not be the most effective instructional method.

 The worked-out example approach is considered one of the best multimedia principles of learning mathematics.
 Worked examples help to direct the learner's attention to what needs to be studied as well as developing literacy skills.
 They serve as a guide to prepare novice learners for effective problem solving after gaining an understanding of any concept under consideration.
-Renkl (2005) argues that learners have a very restricted understanding of the domain when they try to solve problems without any worked examples.
+Renkl argues that learners have a very restricted understanding of the domain when they try to solve problems without any worked examples.
 Thus, learners gain deep understanding of a skill domain when they receive worked-out examples at the beginning of cognitive skill acquisition.
 The examples give learners a clue to the right steps to solving the problem.